 Safe, Humane and Discreet Treatment for Hydrocodone Addiction

 Taking hydrocodone regularly can lead to the development of a tolerance.
-Once the drug’s effects are diminished, many patients escalate use or misuse it in other ways.
-This can lead to addiction which can be treated effectively, safely and quickly with the Waismann Method of Rapid Detox.
-Our anesthesia assisted in-hospital procedure takes less than two hours and uses intravenous medication to cleanse the hydrocodone from patients’ systems.
-During the hydrocodone rapid detox procedure, the patient sleeps lightly under sedation and awakes without the awareness of the accelerated withdrawal have occurred.
-Patients are in the hospital for a total two to four days for around-the-clock monitoring.
+This means, once the drug’s effects diminish, many patients escalate use or misuse it in other ways.
+This can lead to addiction, which can be treated effectively, safely and quickly with the Waismann Method Treatment.
+We offer both rapid detox and medically assisted detox options for hydrocodone addiction.
+Patients are in a full-service, JCAHO accredited hospital for a total of one to four days for around-the-clock monitoring and IV medications.
 We are known for our safe, humane and discreet program.
-Our aftercare facility, Domus Retreat, is inclusive for a few days for those who wish to extend their care and recovery.
+Our aftercare facility, Domus Retreat, is inclusive for a few days to provide continuous care and support.
 We provide the most comprehensive, private and caring environment in the field of opiate dependence.

 Last Updated on